Rayc940/ece5160-fast-robot/lab7/lab.md

     Sigma = Sigma_p
 ```

 The estimated states were saved and used to compute the distance and velocity.
 The results were compared with the raw TOF distance data.
-The Kalman Filter produced a smoother estimate, while still following the overall trend of the measurements.
+KF produced a smoother estimate, while still following the overall shape of the measurements.

-Small jumps can be seen in the estimated trajectory whenever a new TOF measurement is used.
-This is expected, since the filter corrects its prediction when new data arrives.

 <p align="center">
   <img src="../img/lab7/kf_dist_new.png" width="80%">